Central Bank Digital Currencies (CBDCs) vs. Bitcoin

 Accessibility

 Both Central Bank Digital Currencies (CBDCs) and Bitcoin carry the potential to enhance financial inclusion by making digital transactions accessible to more people.
-However, CBDCs could have an upper hand in this aspect.
+However, CBDCs might have an upper hand in this aspect.
 This is because, unlike Bitcoin, using CBDCs does not necessitate a comprehensive understanding of the complex blockchain technology or the need for robust internet infrastructure.
-Therefore, CBDCs could potentially be more accessible and user-friendly for the average person, particularly in regions with limited internet connectivity or technological literacy.
+Therefore, CBDCs might potentially be more accessible and user-friendly for the average person, particularly in regions with limited internet connectivity or technological literacy.

 Conclusion